beredentod/LGU_finances/README.md

 Please download the prepared datasets from this link: [http://e.pc.cd/lkVy6alK].
 The exact do-files to transfrom the raw files of the Ministry of Finance to this dataset can be shared upon request.

+The do-files for each model are in the respective folders.
+Please follow the comments.